GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Media_Ecology/Vince_Gilligan_Climbing_out_of_Social_Media_Cesspool.md

 there's no simple answer for how *we* might change that.
 Though, if there were, I bet it would have something to do with climbing up out of the cesspool that is social media and [actually listening](https://youtu.be/QkF3oxziUI4?t=427) to each other

 11:07
 But I don't know how to make that happen.
-So, I'll stick to my wheelhouse as a writer speaking to a room full of writers.
-I have a proposal.
+So, I'll stick to my wheelhouse.
+As a writer speaking to a room full of writers, I have a proposal...

 &nbsp;